 1. Homogeneous — refers to homogeneous uniform colour AND texture

 - Uniform white colour (before diagnosis, this may be termed leukoplakia)

 The surface may become leathery — smooth, wrinkled, corrugated or with shallow cracks.
 This form is usually asymptomatic.

 A large proportion of oral cancers are associated with preceding longstanding carcinoma in situ, especially the proliferative verrucous variant.
-Possibly 1% of all oral leukoplakias become cancer.

 There may be no change in appearance or symptoms in the early stages of cancer development.
 Classic changes of cancer are ulceration, induration/hardness, bleeding and tumour outgrowth.

 Risk factors for the development of SCC development